-Utilities propose that eligibility, size to load, and metering requirements should all remain consistent with the current VNEM tariff.
+Utilities propose that size to load and metering requirements should all remain consistent with the existing VNEM tariff.
 This decision finds nothing in the record to warrant a change to these elements.
-The Commission should maintain the existing eligibility, size to load, and metering requirements in the successor VNEM tariff.
+The Commission should maintain the existing size to load and metering requirements in the successor VNEM tariff.
 Relatedly, Utilities propose to maintain the annual true-up to determine whether the aggregate onsite generation exceeds the aggregated usage of the benefiting accounts.
-The Commission finds this to be reasonable as it complies with the net surplus compensation rules, which the Commission maintained in D.22-12-056.87 Accordingly, the Commission should maintain the current annual true-up process.
+Previously, the Commission found reviewing onsite generation and usage in the aggregate to be reasonable as it complies with the net surplus compensation rules, which the Commission maintained in D.22-12-056.
+However, the adoption of 15-minute unit-level netting for residential benefiting account holders makes reviewing aggregated generation and usage unworkable when properties have both residential and non-residential benefiting accounts.